-At the first agriculture campaign, the project will support famers groups, involved in the project, who didn't have sufficient resources to buy improved seeds, quality fertilizers and pesticides on the base of the fact sheet recommendations.
+At the first agriculture campaign, the project will support famers groups, involved in the project, who didn't

 Outcome 3.2.: Support to the development of off-farm income generating activities

 The project will support income-generating activities in the villages linked to the sites of intervention to enable farmers to diversify their livelihoods in order to increase their resilience to the impacts of climate change.
 It will provide support for: (i) the development of off-farm income generating activities; and (ii) the improvement of the income of farmers through better conservation of agricultural products.